determined-ai/determined/performance/daist/README.md

     <ISO 8061 UTC timestamp>: example - 2024-07-29T18-49-42Z
     <extension>: A extension that will indicate the file type, for example: .json, .yaml, .txt, .png

-The `daist` logging will be found in `test_run.log` within the associated results' directory.
+The `daist` log will be `test_run.log` within the associated results' directory.

-The configuration file that was used in collecting a set of results is included in the associated results' directory.
+The session configuration file is saved to the associated results' directory.